Three-dimensional quantum Hall effect and magnetothermoelectric properties in Weyl semimetals: Summary

 \section{Summary}

 In summary, we numerically investigate the 3D QHE and thermoelectric transport properties of Weyl semimetals in the presence of disorder.
 When a perpendicular magnetic field is applied, we observe well-formed Hall plateaus in units of $e^{2}/h$ for an intermediate number of layers and a finite range of Fermi energy near the Weyl points.
 We demonstrate how the system size, magnetic field strength and disorder influence the quantized Hall plateaus.
-Furthermore, we find that the thermopower $S_{xx}$ exhibits a series of peaks, while the Nernst signal $S_{xy}$ oscillates and changes sign.
-Both $\alpha_{xy}$ and $S_{xx}$ for certain fixed Fermi energies exhibit non-saturating characteristic features with increasing temperature, which are robust in the thermodynamic limit.
-Under different magnetic field strengths, both $\alpha_{xy}$ and $S_{xx}$ are increasing functions of the temperature without saturation.
+Both $\alpha_{xy}$ and $S_{xx}$ exhibit non-saturating characteristic features with increasing temperature, which are robust in the thermodynamic limit.
+However, for lower temperatures, $\alpha_{xy}$ for all Fermi energies reaches a constant plateau value 1.38$k_Be/h$, signaling the LL quantization.
 Our work provides a clearer understanding of the topological 3D QHE and magnetothermoelectric transport in Weyl semimetals.

-\acknowledgments We thank helpful discussions with Mingxun Deng.
-This work was supported by the National Natural Science Foundation of China under grant numbers 11574155 (R.M.), 11974168 (L.S.).
-Work done at CSUN was supported by National Science Foundation Grants PREM DMR-1828019 (D.N.S.).
+\acknowledgments We acknowledge helpful discussions with Ming-Xun Deng.
+This work was supported by the National Natural Science Foundation of China under Grants No. 11574155 (R.M.) and No. 11974168 (L.S.).
+Work done at CSUN was supported by National Science Foundation Partnerships for Research and Education in Materials (PREM), and Grant No. DMR-1828019 (D.N.S.).